 When the latter happens, companies are pressured to retain their customers by replenishing out-of-stock items – this is a tactical approach.

 But if there’s no defined strategy to achieve this, they may end up purchasing excess supplies that stay for extended periods on the shelves.
 An expensive move like this could incur unexpected losses, affecting business growth.

-This article shares the five major causes of overstocking, and some proven strategies to prevent overstocking.
-And, even if you already have excess stock, the tips shared in this guide will help you avoid unnecessary damages and product expirations.
+This article shares the five major causes of overstocking and some proven strategies to prevent overstocking.
+And, even if you already have overstocking problems, the tips shared in this guide will help you avoid unnecessary damages and product expirations.

 What Is Overstocking?

 Overstocking means purchasing goods or supplies that exceed the company’s needs or market demands within a given period.
 It happens when a company over-orders inventory and ends up with excess stock.

 When companies order too many products that they can’t sell, their inventory storage costs increase.
 And the products may likely go out of fashion or depreciate as they reach their expiration dates.

 Will Stevenson, in his book, explained the challenges that come with overstocking.
 According to him,

 “… overstocking unnecessarily takes up space and ties up funds that might be more productive elsewhere … the price tag for excessive overstocking can be staggering when inventory holding costs are high …”